Skip to Recipe

 Frequently Asked Questions

-Can a vegetarian follow the Bone Broth diet?
+Can a vegetarian follow the Bone Broth diet

 Yes, the diet was thought to help overweight and obese people lose weight rapidly.
-It works mostly for the nutritional content of the meals eaten and the constant caloric deficit.
-However, it is important to mention that any other hypocaloric diet will also ensure weight loss.
+It works mostly because of the nutritional content of the meals and the constant caloric deficit.
+However, mentioning that any other hypocaloric diet will also ensure weight loss is important.

-Will the bone broth diet help with weight loss?
+Will the bone broth diet help with weight loss

-Is there any range of ages for which the Bone Broth diet is unsuitable?
+Is there any range of ages for which the Bone Broth diet is unsuitable

 It is not recommended in children and adolescents since they have different and bigger nutritional requirements that this diet does not cover.
 The Bone Broth diet was thought to be followed only by healthy adults.